 Eclectic dining, outdoor recreation, vineyard tours, and historic attractions: Fairfax County has a little bit of everything!
 If you’re the adventurous type, you can take a horseback trail ride at Colonial Trail Riders, or head to Fountainhead Regional Park for kayaking, fishing, mountain biking and miniature golf.

 No matter what piece of Fairfax County real estate you choose to call home, you’ll find a neighborhood that suits your lifestyle.
 This area is a farmland-turned-urban county and has plenty of transportation options, including easy trails for biking or walking, bus routes, the nearby Washington Dulles International Airport, and access to multiple Interstates highways.

 Our Local Favorites

 You can never go wrong with a good vineyard tour!
 We love relaxing with a glass of Virginia’s finest, and seeing the process makes it taste even sweeter.
 Head to The Winery at Bull Run to taste, learn about, and celebrate some local Virginia wine.
-There’s also some great restaurants around Fairfax County, like Sweetwater Tavern, where you can grab some hand-crafted beers and everything from filet mignon to jambalaya pasta.
-If you’re in the mood for some Indian food, your best bet is Bollywood Bistro, which offers an intimate setting for their mouth watering dishes.
+There are also some great restaurants around Fairfax County, like Sweetwater Tavern, where you can grab some hand-crafted beers and everything from filet mignon to jambalaya pasta.
+If you’re in the mood for some Indian food, your best bet is Bollywood Bistro, which offers an intimate setting for their mouth-watering dishes.